 AI and Large Language Model (LLM) content generation has transformed how we create text, code, images, audio, and video.
 These systems leverage transformer architectures and massive training datasets to produce human-quality outputs across multiple modalities.
 Understanding generation parameters, prompting techniques, and deployment strategies is essential for practitioners building production applications—from chatbots to code assistants to creative tools.
-The key to effective LLM use lies in mastering the balance between creativity and control through proper configuration and prompt engineering.
+The key to effective LLM use lies in mastering the balance between creativity and control through proper configuration, prompt engineering, and inference optimization.

 What This Cheat Sheet Covers